apache/pulsar-manager/README.md

     * Password: `pulsar`

     If you are deploying Pulsar Manager using the latest code, you can create a super-user using the following command.
     Then you can use the super user credentials to log in the Pulsar Manager UI.

-   You need to provide the following information in the command:
+    Provide the following information in the command:

    - `BACKEND_SERVICE`: The IP address or domain name of the backend service.
    - `SU_PASSWORD`: The password should be more than or equal to 6 digits.

+    ...then run

     ```shell
     # (1) User needs to these values